 Another data risk involves the toy companies themselves.
-This is because these companies collect “large amounts of additional data, like voice messages, conversation recordings, past and real-time physical locations, Internet use history, and Internet addresses/IPs.”
-Hence, they could be bright targets for the hackers.
+These companies collect “large amounts of additional data, like voice messages, conversation recordings, past, and real-time physical locations, Internet use history, and Internet addresses/IPs.”
+Hence, they could be promising targets for hackers.

-Parents should therefore to review the toy company user agreement disclosures and privacy practices to find out where their family’s personal data is sent and stored, together with if it’s sent to third-party services.
+Parents should, therefore, review the toy company user agreement disclosures and privacy practices to find out where their family’s data is sent and stored and if it’s sent to third-party services.

 Cases of security issues with toys

 Several cases of security issues with toys have already begun to pop up.
-In February 2016, Internet-connected toys made by Fisher Price and HereO were found to have susceptibilities that would allow a hacker to gain access to them easily.
-Another case occurred in February this year, when data from Spiral Toys Inc., was found to have been exposed and downloaded by hackers.
+In February 2016, Internet-connected toys made by Fisher Price and HereO were found to have susceptibilities that would allow a hacker to gain access to them quickly.
+Another case occurred in February this year when data from Spiral Toys Inc. was found to have been exposed and downloaded by hackers.
 Also, Germany banned the popular My Friend Cayla dolls, manufactured by US company Genesis Toys, over privacy and spying concerns.

 Precautions to take when buying Smart Toys

-- Check if there are any known security issues for any Internet connected toys that they intend to buy or have already purchased.
+- Check if there are any known security issues for any Internet-connected toys they intend to buy or have already purchased.

 - Check the toy’s security measures like Bluetooth authentication and encrypted data transmission.

-The FBI’s warning on Internet-connected toys highlights the potential safety issues posed by the growing “connected devices” market which allows everything from refrigerators to cars to be connected to the internet.
+The FBI’s warning on Internet-connected toys highlights the potential safety issues posed by the growing “connected devices” market, allowing everything from refrigerators to cars to be connected to the Internet.
 It’s time to take the dangers of Smart or Internet-connected Toys seriously and never overlook security safeguards.

 Read next: Dangers of the Internet of Things.